Workers 'given leftovers rather than pay'

 He set them to work at Antonio's in Blyth and Valentino's in Sunderland, it is alleged.

-The 46-year-old, of North Farm Cottages, Bebside, Blyth, denies eight modern slavery charges, robbery and supplying Diazepam.
+The 46-year-old, of Netherton Colliery, Northumberland, denies eight modern slavery charges, robbery and supplying Diazepam.

 The slavery charges relate to six complainants.